Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.

 Policy and strategy: the European Innovation Council (EIC) promotes breakthrough innovation with scale-up potential at the global level.

-It focuses mainly on breakthrough, deep-tech and disruptive innovation, targeting especially market-creating innovation.
+In particular, it focuses mainly on breakthrough, deep-tech and disruptive innovation, targeting especially market-creating innovation.

 2. EUROPEAN INNOVATION ECOSYSTEM